lubiana/no-framework-tutorial/04-development-helpers.md

 But we are going to use neither of those tools directly and instead choose the [Easy Coding Standard](https://github.com/symplify/easy-coding-standard) which allows us to combine rules from both mentioned tools, and also claims to run much faster.
 You could check out the documentation and decide on your own coding standard.
 Or use the one provided by me, which is base on PSR-12 but adds some highly opiniated options.
-First create a file 'ecs.php' and either add your own configuration or copy the my prepared one:
+First create a file 'ecs.php' and either add your own configuration or copy the prepared one:

 ```php